 Come on.
 The teen years are still kid years…I don’t care what anybody says.
 And as the song (sort of) says, kids just wanna have fun.

 We complain that kids grow up too fast nowadays.
 Then we strip the childish fun times from them.
 Err, huh?

 Halloween ISN’T Just for (Little) Kids Anymore

 First of all, “American Halloween” as we think of it today – with tiny children innocently going door-to-door in cute costumes, holding Mom’s hand – is an idea that didn’t really take root until the mid-20th century, after World War II.
-(Before that, “trick” or treat meant just that, including some dangerous tricks that were literal vandalism – and farther back than that, it was primarily grown-ups who caroused on Halloween Night at a local gathering.)
+(Before that, “trick” or treat meant just that – right down to vandalism.)

 But rather than bore you with history, I’ll just say this: there’s been a movement during the past two decades or so back toward grown-ups being “allowed” to celebrate Halloween, complete with fantastic costumes and go-all-out parties.

 So, here are your options: 1.
 Be an adult.
 Dress up, eat, drink and carouse.
 Have a fantastic time you’ll talk about for weeks.
 2. Be a very, very young child.
 Dress up, get lots of candy.
 Have a fantastic time you’ll talk about for weeks.
 3. Be a tween or teenager.
 Sit at home on Halloween night hoping a halfway-decent movie comes on.